Christa McAuliffe never got to realize her dream of teaching from space.

 McAuliffe's lessons have remained untaught and forgotten, until now.
 Astronauts will film some of her original lessons on the International Space Station, continuing McAuliffe's legacy 32 years after they were initially planned.

 It's fitting that the two astronauts, Joe Acaba and Ricky Arnold, are both former educators.
-Acaba is currently on the space station, and Arnold will launch in March.
+Acaba returned a six-month stay on the space station at the end of February, and Arnold launched in March.

 Arnold tweeted that he, Acaba and former educator astronauts Barbara Morgan and Dorothy Metcalf-Lindenburger were honored to help celebrate the legacy of Challenger, and the Teacher in Space Mission.
 Morgan was McAuliffe's back-up for the Challenger mission.
 She went on to become the first educator astronaut in 2007.